Subcutaneous Transmitter (A3013)

 We measured the power transmitted in air by holding the antenna in the same orientation outside the beaker, at the same range from the antenna.
 In this first experiment, we damaged two transmitters.
 We did not turn off the transmitters when we cut back their antennas, so they may have been damaged by contact with our metal snips, as we describe above.

-[23-OCT-08] We repeated the above experiment, this time with a epoxy-encapsulated transmitter with pins and a steel antenna wire like this.
+[23-OCT-08] We repeated the above experiment, this time with a epoxy-encapsulated transmitter with pins and a steel antenna wire.
 We turned off the transmitter while we cut short the antenna.
 We placed a 500-ml beaker of water 15 cm from our A3008C antenna.
 We stood the transmitter straight up in the water, resting upon the bottom.
 We used a straight antenna wire.
 We moved the beaker aside for the measurements in air.
 Peak power in water occurs at roughly 30 mm in both experiments.
 A 30-mm antenna transmits 20 dB more power out of our 500-ml beaker water than it does in air.

 A 915-MHz quarter-wave antenna over a large ground plane will be 81 mm long in air and 9 mm long in water.
 Our antenna is more like an asymmetric dipole, with the battery forming one side and the wire forming the other.
+Its most efficient length in water is not 9 mm but 30 mm.
+A 50-mm antenna produces as much power in water as it does in air.
+Under the skin of a rat, we expect this antenna to perform better still, and so we choose 50 mm as the optimum length for our A3013 antennas.

 [20-FEB-08] Three transmitters implanted in rats in ION, London, provided robust transmission at range 50 cm.
 During 20 seconds of data from two moving rats simultaneously, we obtained 95% message reception 90% of the time, and 80% or greater reception the remaining 10% of the time.
 These transmitters failed after a day or two when their solid-conductor, copper and silver wires broke from repetetive stress.